petru/cakewalk/docs/logging.md

 Sometimes it is undesirable to log a message unchanged.
 For example when identifying to the network, passwords might be sent in plain text.
-To prevent such information from appearing in logs, {Cinch::LogFilter log filters}
+To prevent such information from appearing in logs, {Cakewalk::LogFilter log filters}
 can be employed.

 Log filters take a log message as input and return a new message.
 This